nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 The `3` of `plughw:3,0` represents the card number and the `0` the subdevice.
 If you start the docker container now your stream would work until the next restart of the Raspberry Pi.
 Unfortunately alsa is indexing the available audio devices randomly on every reboot.
-In order to make the system reliable we need to make the numbering  audio interface persistent.
+In order to make the system reliable it is necessary to make the numbering of the audio interface persistent.
 This can be done in various ways as described [here](https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture#top-page) for arch linux.
 One approach to resolve this is to set the card number explicitly in the alsa configuration with the help of the kernel modules.To